uds-lsv/GermEval-2018-Data/README.md

 # usage

-If you publish any work using the GermEval-2018 data, please cite the following publication:
+lIf you publish any work using the GermEval-2018 data, please cite the following publication:

 Michael Wiegand, Melanie Siegel, and Josef Ruppenhofer: "Overview of the GermEval 2018 Shared Task on the Identification of Offensive Language", in Proceedings of the GermEval, 2018, Vienna, Austria.

+# evaluation tool

+The file

+evaluationScriptGermeval2018.pl

+represents the evaluation tool.
+It can be used to evaluated the predictions for both tasks of the shared task.

+In order to obtain further information on the usage of that tool please type:

+`perl evaluationScriptGermeval2018.pl --help`

 # further information